 Unity Dialogue Plugin

-A free, open-source dialogue package for Unity - powered by StoryFlow Editor.
+A free open-source package for branching narrative and dialogue in Unity, powered by StoryFlow Editor.

 Features